 Lake Billy Chinook

-Oregon’s Lake Billy Chinook is one of the few places in the Continental United States where you can still go and legally catch and keep Bull Trout.
+Oregon’s Lake Billy Chinook is one of the few places in the Continental United States where you can still legally catch and keep Bull Trout.
 There is a daily bag limit of one fish over 24” long.

 Metolius River